emqx/emqx-docs/en_US/gateway/coap.md

 ```

 :::tip
-After the connection is successfully created, you can use Dashboard, HTTP-API or CLI to check the client list in the CoAP gateway.
+After the connection is successfully created, you can use Dashboard, HTTP API or CLI to check the client list in the CoAP gateway.
 :::